-An Iranian entering Greece from Turkey had initially not been registered as an asylum seeker by the Greek authorities, which ordered his return to Turkey.
+\ An Iranian entering Greece from Turkey had initially not been registered as an asylum seeker by the Greek authorities, which ordered his return to Turkey.
 However, the Turkish authorities refused to readmit him into Turkey, and he was then detained by the Greek police.
 Against the background of reports from Greek and international organisations, having visited the relevant police detention facilities either during the applicant's detention or shortly after his release - including the European Committee for the Prevention of Torture, the UN Special Rapporteur on Torture, the German NGO ProAsyl and the Greek National Human Rights Commission - the ECtHR found a violation of art.
-3 due to the serious lack of space available to the applicant, also taking the duration of his detention conditions which the Government disputed.
+3 due to the serious lack of space available to the applicant, also taking the duration of his detention into account.
+It was thus unnecessary for the Court to examine the applicant's other allegations concerning the detention conditions which the Government disputed.
 Yet, the Court noted that the Government's statements in this regard were not in accordance with the findings of the above mentioned organisations.